Neural Sketch

 pos={left=2cm of a},

-anchor-from=east,
+anchor-from=east, connect-to=a.west,

-text={This is an important portion.},
+text=This is an important portion.,

-fill=none,
+fill=none, border-type=none,

 ]